Deal Posting & Community Guidelines on Dealspotr

-If your deal applied to a particular brand, like a brand sale, or a code applicable to a brand, then you must enter that brand in your deal.
+If your deal applies to a particular brand, like a specific brand sale, or a code applicable to one specific brand, then you must enter that brand in your deal.
 This helps shoppers find your deal if they search for the brand's name, in addition to the store selling the brand.

 Sometimes stores will send you a promo code that will only work once.
 Usually these are intended for you to use yourself.
 You can share these single-use codes on Dealspotr, but you must disclose them, or your Accuracy Score will be negatively impacted.

 Be Careful When Adding New Brands to Dealspotr